MicrosoftDocs/windows-itpro-docs/windows/client-management/troubleshoot-event-id-41-restart.md

 > BugcheckParameter4 0xfffffa800208c010

 > [!NOTE]
 > Event ID 41 includes the bug check code in decimal format.
-Most documentation that describes Stop error codes refer to the codes as hexadecimal values instead of decimal values.
+Most documentation that describes bug check codes refers to the codes as hexadecimal values instead of decimal values.
 To convert decimal to hexadecimal, follow these steps:
 >
 > 1. Select **Start**, type **calc** in the **Search** box, and then select **Calculator**.
 > 1. In the **Calculator** window, select **View** > **Programmer**.